A number port allows you to move a pre-existing number from another carrier to be used on your Zoom Phone account.

 - Attach the completed LOA (required) and invoice (if available).

-- Zoom Phone will send a request to your previous provider to validate the information on the LOA.
+- Zoom will send a request to your previous provider to validate the information on the LOA.
 If accepted, Zoom and the previous provider will work together to activate the pending port.
 Once approved, it will be available to you to manage in the Zoom web portal.

 - The losing carrier needs to be listed on LOA.